Support for brands and retailers

 Animal welfare issues and critical business risks can arise within any animal-based supply chain.
 Animals used by the textiles industry can be subjected to appalling living conditions, painful mutilations, long term mental stress, and much more.
 In today’s world, consumers care deeply about issues like these and therefore how brands value animals.

-To receive a copy of any of the FOUR PAWS tools, please leave your details in the form for a link to download.
+To receive a copy of any of the FOUR PAWS tools, please register your details via the form and they will be sent to you immediately.

 Register for free resources